N8-CIR-Bede/documentation/software/wanderings/wanderings-in-CUDALand.rst

 CUDA C/C++ programming that is worth reading at https://developer.nvidia.com/blog/even-easier-introduction-cuda/.

-Now, rather than creating creating shadow arrays on the GPU side that mirror those on the CPU with explicit copying between them, arrays are declared once via commands like ``cudaMallocManaged``.
+Now, rather than creating shadow arrays on the GPU side that mirror those on the CPU with explicit copying between them, arrays are declared once via commands like ``cudaMallocManaged``.
 Such arrays can be accessed on both the CPU and GPU easily, but there can be a significant performance hit if access patterns between the two domains are not managed intelligently.